freenandes/topo-da-mente/content/note/connected-home-switches.md

 #### Green device

 To run it, and therefore own an instance of it that I can use, I need to host it on a computer.
 For a more streamlined operation, they already package a computer with Home Assistant that is plug-and-play out of the box.

+Costs about 115 EUR at the time of writing.

 - [Green’s main site](https://www.home-assistant.io/green/)
 - [Green’s documentation site](https://green.home-assistant.io/)